Globe International Silent Film Festival: The Globe Community of Silent Filmmakers

 The Globe Community of Silent Filmmakers (The GlobeCSF) was founded in 2016 by Pouria Mousavi with the goal to build a strong connection between silent filmmakers around the world, as well as to create a platform for producing and supporting short-film making, and will shortly end its first official year of activity by middle of 2017.
 In order to achieve this goal, the primary links are the directors, screenwriters and producers present in The Globe International Silent Film Festival (GISFF).
 First and foremost, the goal of the Globe Community of Silent Filmmakers is to create a platform through which the filmmakers, producers, and screenwriters of the films present in previous editions of the Globe International Silent Film Festival can communicate with each other.

-The members of the Globe Community of Silent Filmmakers are its most precious assets.
-The community has filmmakers, producers, and screenwriters from 10 different countries as members.
+The membership body of the Globe Community of Silent Filmmakers is made up filmmakers, producers, and screenwriters from 10 different countries.
 Part of the duty to the members of the Community of Silent Filmmakers is to promote their professional endeavors, in order for the audience of short films – especially in Iran – to get to know them better.
-To introduce the work of the silent filmmakers who are members of the community, the community has arranged for special screenings with focus on modern silent cinema, and will also have further screenings in the future as well.
+To introduce the work of the silent filmmakers who are members of the community, the community has arranges special screenings and events.

 The members of the Community of Silent Filmmakers are held in high esteem.
 As a result, the members of this family, in addition to viewing the entries of the Globe Community of Silent Filmmakers every year, will choose the winner of the creativity award.

 This community took part, with extreme selectiveness, in the production and distribution of two short films, “Lunch Time” and “Madness”.
 The short film Lunch Time, produced and directed by Alireza Ghasemi and a production of the GlobeCSF has so far been nominated the short film competition in the 70th Cannes Film Festival.